Azure/wordpress-linux-appservice/WordPress/wordpress_migration_linux_appservices.md

 ### Install Recommended Plugins

-Usually it is not required, but after the site migration, it is better to validate that you have the default recommended/equivalent plugins activated and configured properly as before.
-If you are strictly bound to not using them, then you can remove the plugins.
+It is an optional step, after the site migration it is recommended to validate that you have the default recommended/equivalent plugins activated and configured accurate as before.
+If you are prohibited from not configuring them as per your organization governing policies, then you can uninstall the plugins.

 - The W3TC plugin should be activated and configured properly to use the local Redis cache server and Azure CDN/Blob Storage (if it was configured to use them originally).
 For more information on how to configure these, please refer to the following documentations: